-A hoarding disorder is where someone acquires an excessive number of items and stores them in a chaotic manner.
+A hoarding disorder is where someone acquires an excessive number of items and stores them in a chaotic way.
 If you think a family member or someone you know has a hoarding disorder, try to persuade them to come with you to see their GP and seek help.

 About a hoarding disorder

 A hoarding disorder is considered to be a significant problem if: